 1.2.1Markets and Activities

 SBM Offshore provides floating production solutions to the offshore energy industry, both in hydrocarbon and in renewable market segments.
 SBM Offshore’s main activities to date are the design, supply, installation, operation and life extension of Floating Production Storage and Offloading (FPSO) vessels.
 These are either leased to clients or supplied on a turnkey sale basis.
-SBM Offshore is also active in the renewable energy market, with a dedicated New Energies & Services (NES) division working on floating offshore wind and wave energy solutions, as well as investing in research and development of products for future markets.
+SBM Offshore is also active in the renewable energy market, working on floating offshore wind, wave energy and research and development of products for future energy markets.

 In order to maintain its leading position in its core markets, SBM Offshore focuses on:

 - Leveraging SBM Offshore’s experience and business model to strengthen its position and to develop sustainable business in new areas.

 - Transformation programs to increase return for customers: Fast4Ward®, focusing on better performance, delivered faster; emissionZERO®, focusing on the decarbonization of products; and Digital Transformation, to optimize SBM Offshore’s ways of working and create new services.